mikeyny/blog/_posts/2016-09-02-having-fun-with-markov-chains.md

 secrets.py - add your app tokens and keys here.

-Profile   - Required to upload our files to heroku.
+Procfile   - Required to upload our files to heroku.
 It defines which files we will be running on heroku.

 Text - A folder containing many text sample text files to be used as our corpus ,for the tutorial I used jokes.txt which is extracted from **Jokes For All Occasions By EDWARD J. CLODE**
 You can also use your own custom text file ,a large collection can be found at [Project Gutenberg](http://www.gutenberg.org/)